yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/index.md

 next:
   description: ''
 ---
-Yuno's iOS SDKs are designed to simplify the integration of payment processing functionality in your iOS applications.
+This page provides information about Yuno's iOS SDKs, which are designed to simplify the integration of payment processing functionality in your iOS applications.
 Developers can implement features more efficiently, reducing the need for extensive knowledge of payment protocols and infrastructure.

 ## Integration options

-Select one of the user-friendly iOS integration options available and kickstart your journey toward efficient payment processing:
+Select one of the user-friendly iOS integration options available and start your journey toward efficient payment processing:

 <Shelf classname="cards_container">
   <div class="first_row">